 This requires the country to domesticate Multilateral Environmental Agreements (MEAs) and Regional instruments and implement them cooperatively for better environmental management of shared resources.

-In this regard, the country will take cognizance of all relevant international agreements on the environment and mainstream them in the protection of the environment;
+In this regard, the country will take cognisance of all relevant international agreements on the environment and mainstream them in the protection of the environment;

 Good Environmental Governance

-This requires that the rule of law, effective institutions, transparency and accountability, respect for human rights and the meaningful participation of citizens will be integrated into environmental management
+This requires that the rule of law, effective institutions, transparency and accountability, respect for human rights, and citizens’ meaningful participation will be integrated into environmental management.

 Integrated Ecosystem Approach

 In conserving Environmental Resources, this approach is adopted and enhanced to ensure that all the country’s ecosystems are managed for sustainable development and the benefit of the people.

 The Best Practicable Environmental Option (BPEO)

 The Best Practicable Environmental Option (BPEO) is a set of procedures adopted by Great Britain with the goal of managing waste and other environmental concerns.